 When I was growing up, pound cake was a family favorite.
 Bake a good pound cake and you were loved by all!
 Seriously.
 There was no gift I could give my grandmother (my dad’s mom) that she would have preferred over my pound cake.
 Grandma loved pound cake, and she said mine were the best.

 I had been gluten free for well over 6 years and had not found a really good gluten-free pound cake before I adapted this recipe from the Filippo Berio site (which, incidentally, was also the source of my gluten-free, dairy-free Mediterranean Chocolate Cake).
 Coming from a 150-year old olive oil company, olive oil was an obvious choice for the shortening.
-The other step to making this cake dairy free was equally obvious to me and actually ensured the success of this pound cake—using full-fat coconut milk instead of dairy milk.
+The other step to making this cake dairy free was equally obvious to me and actually ensured the success of this pound cake.
+I used full-fat coconut milk instead of dairy milk.

-The first time I made this pound cake was for my dad’s birthday a few years ago.
+The first time I made this dairy-free pound cake was for my dad’s birthday a few years ago.
 Good thing the recipe made two loaves …

 Before my son headed home, he asked me to slice the remaining part of the loaf into individual pieces as a “to-go package” for easy eating while on the road.
-Then, he offered to deliver the remaining pound cake loaf to Dad when he stopped by to say hello on his way out of town.
+Then, he offered to deliver the remaining dairy-free pound cake loaf to Dad when he stopped by to say hello on his way out of town.
 Do I need to tell you what happened?
-He ate all of his to-go package before he arrived and then ate some more of Dad’s pound cake when it was offered.
+He ate all of his to-go package before he arrived and then ate some more of Dad’s dairy-free pound cake when it was offered.
 In case you need any more endorsement than that, please know that this cake is very easy to make and both delightfully moist and dense.
-In a word—perfect!
+In a word, it’s perfect!

 Special Diet Notes: Perfect Dairy-Free Pound Cake

-- 2-1/4 cups gluten-free flour*
+- 2¼ cups gluten-free flour (see the Flour Note below)

-- 1-1/4 tsp sea salt
+- 1¼ teaspoons sea salt

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 3/4 cup light olive oil
+- ¾ cup light olive oil (can sub coconut oil)

-- 1-1/2 cups sugar
+- 1½ cups sugar

-- 2 tbsp orange juice
+- 2 tablespoons orange juice

 - 3 large eggs

-- 2/3 cup full-fat coconut milk (another non-dairy milk may be used, but full-fat coconut milk is by far the best choice in this recipe)
+- ⅔ cup full-fat coconut milk (another non-dairy milk may be used, but full-fat coconut milk is by far the best choice in this recipe)

-Pour olive oil into large bowl, and slowly mix in sugar, orange juice, and vanilla extract.
+- Pour olive oil into large bowl, and slowly mix in sugar, orange juice, and vanilla extract.

-Add eggs one at a time, stirring after each addition.
+- Add eggs one at a time, stirring after each addition.

-Add milk.
+- Add milk.
 Mix 2 minutes.
 Gradually add dry ingredients into wet ingredients, mixing well.

-Pour batter into two greased loaf pans (see the Pan Note below).
+- Pour batter into two greased loaf pans (see the Pan Note below).